WHAT IS GLAUCOMA?

 3 – Secondary glaucoma

-Secondary glaucoma is when another medical condition such as cataract or diabetes causes glaucoma.
+This is when another medical condition such as cataracts or diabetes causes glaucoma.

 4 – Normal-tension glaucoma